© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 ABS control units are somewhat sensitive to low battery voltages.
 Many times that is the cause of an ABS fault and a simple reset in all that's required to make the ABS system operational again.

 Resetting the ABS: The first thing to try is resetting the ABS to clear the fault.
-Open your seat and look for a blue plastic cap on a three terminal connector which is a diagnostic plug for hooking up to a computer at the BMW dealer.
+Open your seat and look for a blue plastic cap on a three wire connector which is a diagnostic plug for hooking up to a computer at the BMW dealer.
 If you don't see the blue plastic cap then it may be lost.
-In that case look for a black plastic connector under the seat that has three terminals and is not connected to anything.
+In that case look for a black plastic connector under the seat that has three wires and is not connected to anything.

-Diagnostic plug and cap:
+Diagnostic plug cap:

 Once your wire is grounded, hold down the ABS switch and turn the key all of the way clockwise to turn the bike on while keeping the ABS switch depressed.
 (You don't need to start the bike, just turn it on.)
 Count to thirty slowly.
 Then turn off the bike.
 Hopefully the ABS fault is now cleared.